This section portrays the timeline and milestones of the settlement process, key deadlines, events and steps of importance in reaching a settlement.

 Draft Settlement Plan to be submitted to the Court.

-Immediately upon submission of the Settlement Plan (expected) – the Commercial Court in Zagreb to publish the proposed Settlement Plan on the courts’ e-Bulletin Board available at the address https://e-oglasna.pravosudje.hr/.
+June 20, 2018 – The Commercial Court in Zagreb publishes the proposed Settlement Plan on the courts’ e-Bulletin Board available at the address https://e-oglasna.pravosudje.hr/.
 Upon expiry of three days as of the publication of the Settlement Plan on the Court’s e-Bulletin Board the Settlement Proposal shall be considered to be duly delivered to all creditors.

 Settlement Voting Hearing